radiocartographyenthusiast/Kinglet/README.md

 rce.py would run automatically on startup, but init.d, systemd, and rc.local didn't really want to work for me.
 Probably because python script, but I think I might know a way around it <br>
 If your pi is in the same family as the Pi Zero (First Gen), then this image should work for you <br>
 Modified MOTD now included <br>
-RNDIS Gadget IP default to 192.168.137.2 from 10.0.0.2 to be more friendly to Windows and its Internet Connection Sharing habits <br>
+RNDIS Gadget IP default set to 192.168.137.2 from 10.0.0.2, to be more friendly to Windows and its Internet Connection Sharing habits <br>
-Re4son patch to enable monitor mode on pi0w
+Recompiled kernel with Re4son patch to enable monitor mode on pi0w <br>
-Make sure to add your own wpa_supplicant.conf to the root of the boot partition: <br>
+Make sure to add your own wpa_supplicant.conf to the root of the boot partition to connect to your wifi automatically: <br>

 ``` python
 country=US